 A section’s fields can be comprised of references to fields in fieldsets (so you can reuse fields) or inline field definitions.

-You will likely want to pre-configure reusable fields that you can pull into your blueprints.
+You will likely want to pre-configure reusable fields to pull into your blueprints.

 For example, you might have a rich text field configured with all your favorite buttons, which you’ve called